Moths of North Carolina

 Habitats: Proteoteras aesculana is strongly associated with deciduous or mixed-deciduous forests, as well as urban areas where maples are planted as ornamentals.

 Larval Host Plants: The larvae feed on both maples and buckeyes, although maples are the primary hosts (Riley, 1881; Forbes, 1923; Heinrich, 1923; Craighead et al., 1950; Powell, 1962b; Prentice, 1966; Wong et al., 1983; Miller, 1987; Grehan et al., 1995, Heppner, 2007; Brown et al., 2008; Lam et al., 2011.
 This species commonly uses Red Maple (Acer rubrum) but will use other species including Bigleaf Maple (A. macrophyllum), Box-elder (A. negundo), Norway Maple (A. platanoides), Silver Maple (A. saccharinum), and Sugar Maple (A. saccharum).
 Horse chestnut (Aesculus hippocastanum) is also used.
-As of 2023, we have records of it using both Red Maple and Striped Maple (A. spicatum) in North Carolina, where flagged shoots with wilted leaves can be observed during and shortly after the spring leaf-out. - View
+As of 2024, we have records of it using Red Maple, Sugar Maple and Striped Maple (A. spicatum) in North Carolina, where flagged shoots with wilted leaves can be observed during and shortly after the spring leaf-out. - View

 Observation Methods: The adults are attracted to lights and the larvae can be found in wilted shoots of maples and possibly buckeyes following the spring leaf-out.